 Many kindergarten teachers already teach syllables using fun chants and clapping sounds.
-However, this lesson takes it quite a bit further.
+However, this Note Syllables Lesson takes it quite a bit further.
 We are truly integrating the music standard with the literacy standard, making for a more cohesive and meaningful exploration of sound segments and syllables.

 This is often the case when we dive into arts integration – it’s perfectly normal!
 We feel like we “already do this”, but it somehow doesn’t feel as rich and in-depth as it could.
-Here are some examples of how we’ve taken a fairly standard lesson and bumped it up a notch:
+Here are some examples of how we’ve taken a fairly standard Note Syllables Lesson and bumped it up a notch:

 STANDARD SELECTION AND ALIGNMENT

-If you’re using or developing a lesson that aligns an arts standard with a content standard, you’re already half-way there.
+If you’re using or developing a Note Syllables Lesson that aligns an art standard with a content standard, you’re already half-way there.
 Selecting and framing your lesson around naturally-aligned standards tightens up your process and ensures your teaching both with integrity.
 In this lesson, check out we are constantly going back and checking student understanding of both the syllables and the sound correlation.